binarykitchen/find-remove/README.md

 ### findRemove(dir, options)

-findRemove takes any start directory and searches files from there for removal. the selection of files for removal depends on the given options.
+findRemove takes any start directory and searches files from there for removal. the selection of files for removal depends on the given options. and at last, it deletes the selected files.

 __arguments__

 * dir - any directory to search for files for deletion
 * options - currently two properties are supported:
-    * files - can be a string or an array of files you want to delete within `dir`. also `*.*` is allowed here if you all files.
+    * files - can be a string or an array of files you want to delete within `dir`. also `*.*` is allowed here if you want to remove all files (but not directories).
     * extensions - this too, can be a string or an array of file extenstions you want to delete within `dir`

-when no options are given, everything is removed as if there were no filters.
+when no options are given, are undefined or null, then everything including directories are removed as if there were no filters.

 ## todo